All-City Arts Programs

 High schools with magnet programs in the arts are:

 Chicago High School for the Arts offering conservatories in dance, music, theatre and visual art.
-Admissions requirements include a minimum ISAT stanine of 5 in reading and math from the 7th grade, and an audition/portfolio review.
+Academic admissions requirements apply, including an audition/portfolio review.

 Senn High School Magnet Program in the Arts (“Senn Arts”) offers a sequence of coursework in music, theatre and visual art that allows for depth and technique development in the arts.
-Admissions requirements include a minimum ISAT stanine of 5 in reading and math from the 7th grade, and an audition/interview.
+Academic admissions requirements apply, including an audition/portfolio review.

 Curie Metro High School Fine & Performing Arts Programs offers a rigorous study and studio experiences in dance, music and visual art.
 Although an audition is not part of the admissions process, students must demonstrate an interest and ability level in the visual and performing arts during the first year of the program.